 |Marina Maggini - National Institute of Health, Italy||Jelka Zaletel - National Institute of Public Health, Slovenia|

-“We were very happy to see, how the “CHRODIS family“ was built during the last joint action.
-Now, the network of enthusiastic colleagues is getting stronger and bigger, we are able to produce breakthrough ideas, successfully manage the process to the results and still keep our minds open to ideas of others.
-JA CHRODIS+ has the opportunity to open many doors, that may lead to better health in EU and we believe that chrodisians have the knowledge, experience, energy and wisdom to make it happen.
-From producing results at person/patient level to working with policy makers from Members States, and doing all that with passion, this is how we personally see „CHRODIS+ family”
+“We were very happy to see how the “CHRODIS family“ was assembled during the last joint action.
+Now that the network of enthusiastic colleagues is getting stronger and bigger, we are able to produce breakthrough ideas, successfully manage the process in line with the results and still keep our minds open to ideas of others.
+The CHRODIS PLUS Joint Action has the opportunity to open many doors, that may lead to better health in EU, and we believe that 'chrodisians' have the knowledge, experience, energy and wisdom to make it happen.
+From producing results at the personal/patient level to working with policy makers from Member States, and doing all of that with passion, is how we personally see the CHRODIS PLUS family”.

-MARINA MAGGINI and JELKA ZALETEL leading work package on FOSTERING QUALITY OF CARE FOR PEOPLE WITH CHRONIC DISEASES
+MARINA MAGGINI (firstname.lastname@example.org) and JELKA ZALETEL (email@example.com) leading work package on FOSTERING QUALITY OF CARE FOR PEOPLE WITH CHRONIC DISEASES

 NATIONAL INSTITUTE OF HEALTH, ITALY (Marina Maggini)